laurenchamps/todo-list/README.md

 # todo-list

-To do list project for The Odin Project
+A minimal to do list app